-Using metrics and automation to accelerate the creative process has been my obsession for some time now.
+Using metrics and automation to accelerate creativity has been my obsession for some time now.
 I’ve found a generalization between how one builds both games and gardens.

 Games and gardens are immersive environments that are designed for aesthetics and enjoyment: goals that are difficult to quantify and harder to engineer.
 They take years to complete, and it is hard to evaluate success without the user’s viewpoint from inside the immersive environment.